api-platform/core/features/security/README.md

 Strong typing is ensured by [our "strong typing" functional test suite](strong_typing.feature) and [the unit tests of the `AbstractItemNormalizer` class](../../tests/Serializer/AbstractItemNormalizerTest.php).

-You might also be interested to see how extra attributes are ignored: [unknown_attributes.feature]
+You might also be interested to see [how extra attributes are ignored](unknown_attributes.feature).

 ### Validate incoming content-types